Skip to main content Deutsch

 Pollen spectrum:

-Pollen from yew, cypress, poplar and elm is also detected at our monitoring station.
+Pollen from cypress and yew, beech, mulberry, oilseed rape, the rose family, horse chestnut, sedges, walnut and willow is also detected at our monitoring station.

 The GeoSphere Austria is our partner for weather forecasts and weather data.
 We are grateful for the professional interchange and the cooperation.